sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The ISO-19770-2:2015 XML schema uses XML DSIG to support cryptographic signatures.
 CoSWID tags require a different signature scheme than this.
 COSE (CBOR Object Signing and Encryption) provides the required mechanism {{-cose-msg}}.
 Concise SWID can be wrapped in a COSE Single Signer Data Object
 (cose-sign1) that contains a single signature.
-The following CDDL defines a more restrictive subset of header attributes allowed by COSE tailored to suit the requirements of Concise SWID.
+The following CDDL defines a more restrictive subset of header attributes allowed by COSE tailored to suit the requirements of Concise SWID tags.

 ~~~~ CDDL
 <CODE BEGINS>
 {::include signed-coswid.cddl}
 <CODE ENDS>
 ~~~~

+# JSON SWID Tags

 <!--  LocalWords:  SWID verifier TPM filesystem discoverable
  -->